OpenOrienteering/mapper-manual/README.md

 [Frontpage: pages/index.md](https://github.com/OpenOrienteering/mapper-manual/blob/gh-pages/pages/index.md)

-Contributors may submit pull requests or ask to be added as a collaborator for this repository.
+This manual uses American English.

 Pages may be edited directly on Github.
 Github's online editor even features a preview.
+Changes must be saved to another branch and submitted by pull requests.
+Pull request are automatically spellchecked.

 The manual pages are written in Markdown format, with some extensions.
 HTML is supported, too.